 Ngozi Okonjo-Iweala, a director of the World Bank, was Nigeria's Finance Minister and then briefly Foreign Affairs Minister from 2003 to 2006, the first woman to hold either position.
+In 2011, she was again named Minister of Finance and Coordinating Minister for the Economy.
+Between those terms, from 2007 to 2011 she was a managing director of the World Bank.

 Since 2003 -- when watchdog group Transparency International rated Nigeria "the most corrupt place on Earth" -- the nation has made headway recovering stolen assets and jailing hundreds of people engaged in international Internet 419 scams.